kanishka-linux/kawaii-player/README.md

 		Once PyQt5 installed using pip3 then user needs to change *'BROWSER_BACKEND=QTWEBKIT'* to *'BROWSER_BACKEND=QTWEBENGINE'* in *'~/.config/kawaii-player/other_options.txt'* file.

-		If PyQt5 installation using pip3 is giving some problem then user can remove it using following command.
+		If PyQt5 installation using pip3 is giving some problem then user can remove it using following command

 			$ sudo pip3 uninstall PyQt5 sip